Skip to Content

 You can add your schema using one of the following methods:

-• Using our API (see documentation at api.kaiwadb.com/docs)
+• Using our REST API

 • Through the dashboard, which currently supports importing the JSON schema format shown above.
 Future releases will feature a comprehensive GUI for schema management.